In this Article

-Allergic Contact Dermatitis is less common and is triggered by an internal allergic response within the immune system to something touching the skin.
+Allergic contact dermatitis is less common than other different types of eczema and is triggered by an internal allergic response within the immune system to something touching the skin.
 Allergic responses tend to build up over time, and something that you used to be able to tolerate could become an allergic trigger with repeated use.
 The reaction can be instant or delayed.

 Allergens include nickel (found in jewellery and watches), perfumes and certain ingredients used as preservatives in skincare products and hair dyes.

 Allergic contact dermatitis is most commonly seen on the hands and causes the following symptoms: